Ultimate Guide to Luxury Shopping in Marrakech: Souks to Boutiques

 Traditional Moroccan Lighting (Lanterns)

-Intricately crafted metal lanterns (made of brass, copper, or silver) are a symbol of Moroccan design.
+Intricately crafted metal lanterns are a symbol of Moroccan design.

 - Types: From large, statement pendant lights (fanoos) to delicate table lamps.